cyberswitchs/general-task/README.md

   08/01/2016 - release(1.1)

-    - update styling, temporary using placeholders instead of JSON data due to an error in Mozilla Firefox.
+    - update styling, temporary using placeholders instead of JSON data due to an error in Mozilla Firefox;
+    - added Stylus preprocessing.